mhdostal/ARCodeProject/README.md

 // Set translationFactor.
 arView.translationFactor = 1000

+In `viewDidAppear`, you can use pass `.ignore` to `startTracking` to ignore location data:

 // Start tracking, but ignore the GPS as we've set an origin camera. arView.startTracking(.ignore)

+Here's the AGSScene extension which will add an elevation source to your scene:

 // MARK: AGSScene extension.
 extension AGSScene {